f5devcentral/ansible-role-register_dcd/README.md

-# Ansible Role: BIG-IQ Onboard
+# Ansible Role: BIG-IQ Register DCD

-Performs a basic series of on-boarding steps to bootstrap a BIG-IQ system to the point that it can accept configuration.
+Performs a series of steps needed to register a BIG-IQ provisioned as a Data Collection Device (DCD) to a BIG-IQ provisioned as a Configuration Management (CM) device.

 ## Requirements